steviegt6/dashlink/README.md

 ## Practical Uses

-This may be used for reverse-engineer Haxe programs compiled to HashLink bytecode (for whatever reason that's needed), programmatically creating HashLink programs for various utility purposes, or for dynamically rewriting/otherwise modifying programs.
-One such example of the various latter is using a bootstrapper to weave together external assemblies at runtime.
+This may be used for reverse-engineering Haxe programs compiled to HashLink bytecode (for whatever reason that's needed), programmatically creating HashLink programs for various utility purposes, or for dynamically rewriting/otherwise modifying programs.
+One such example of the latter is using a bootstrapper to weave together external assemblies at runtime.

 ## Extra Resources